XDeFi-tech/docs-new/about/xdefi-technologies/introduction.md

 -
 -

-## XDEFI Wallet
+## Ctrl Wallet

-XDEFI Wallet is a multichain Wallet that allow users to interact with the [supported blockchains](./blockchains.md), manage their assets and [NFT's](./supported-nfts) and access dApps.
+Ctrl Wallet is a multichain Wallet that allow users to interact with the [supported blockchains](./blockchains.md), manage their assets and [NFT's](./supported-nfts) and access dApps.